MSc in Computer Science

 The MSc in Computer Science emphasizes both academic and applied research that can meaningfully contribute to further research, industry partnerships and government programs.
 There are multiple research areas students can choose to study, and interaction with other disciplines is encouraged as many faculty work with industry partners and other departments at the University of Guelph.

-The MSc program is a thesis-based full-time, two-year program (6 semesters, or 24 months) during which students will complete five courses, give a public seminar, conduct research and successfully defend a thesis.
+The MSc program is a thesis-based full-time, 24 month program (continuous enrollment of up to 6 semesters) during which students will complete five courses, give a public seminar, conduct research and successfully defend a thesis.
 Applicants also have the option to apply for a collaborative specialization in Artificial Intelligence (AI) or a collaborative specialization in One Health while pursuing a thesis-based MSc degree in computer science.

 We strongly encourage all applicants to get in touch with prospective graduate faculty research advisors BEFORE applying.
-Finding a SoCS advisor is mandatory for admission into the MSc.CS program, and is the responsibility of the applicant.
-You can review SoCS faculty Areas of Research to assist you in finding a suitable SoCS graduate faculty advisor.
+Finding a SoCS advisor is mandatory for admission to the MSc.CS program, and is the responsibility of the applicant.
+You can review SoCS faculty Areas of Research and current graduate opportunities to assist you in finding a suitable SoCS graduate faculty advisor.

 How to Apply